 The final restoration is only as good as the materials you choose.
 With so many options available, from high-strength ceramics to versatile polymers, making the right call is key to ensuring durability, aesthetics, and patient satisfaction.
 Let's break down the most common materials used in milled restorations so you can select the best option for every case.

-Zirconia for Strength and Aesthetics
+Why Choose Zirconia for Strength and Beauty?

 Zirconia has become a go-to material in modern dentistry, and for good reason.
 It offers an incredible combination of strength and beauty.
 Zirconia prosthetics provide superior durability and wear resistance, making them an ideal choice for permanent, long-term restorations that need to withstand significant biting forces.
 Beyond its toughness, zirconia can be milled and shaded to mimic the translucency of natural teeth, resulting in a final product that is both functional and highly aesthetic.
 This makes it perfect for everything from single crowns to full-arch restorations where your patient expects a flawless, natural-looking smile.